 - Build dynamic skills taxonomies and job architectures tailored to your business

-- Map current capabilities using assessments, AI inference, and manager validation
+- Map current capabilities using iMocha’s skills assessments, AI Skills Inference, and manager validation.

 - Identify gaps, recommend learning paths, and support internal mobility